morinted/blog/_posts/2018-05-14-using-plover-vlc-and-vscode-for-transcription.md

 ## ExpressScribe

 The first time I tried transcribing, I used the well-recommended ExpressScribe for Mac.
 This is an all-inclusive application for transcribing.
 You open up the audio file in ExpressScribe itself.
-You get a global shortcut to insert the current timestamp as well as the ability to map shortcuts for skipping ahead, behind, and chaneing the playback speed.
+You get a global shortcut to insert the current timestamp as well as the ability to map shortcuts for skipping ahead, behind, and changing the playback speed.
 The application also has a text editor built-in, but I didn't use it because I found it pretty ugly.
 ExpressScribe also didn't support the HiDPI/Retina screen scaling on Mac, so it looked pretty terrible on my screen.

 What's good about ExpressScribe is that it's very friendly to typists/keyboarding users, and I think that's something that my system wouldn't fix.
 My new solution is very tied to controlling everything with Plover, which I really enjoy as a Plover user, but a keyboard transcriptionist probably wouldn't get the same benefits.